Adobe Stock / New Africa

 Before Your Workout: About an hour before your run, CrossFit workout, or spin class, eat a moderate amount of complex carbs with a little protein.
 Different foods stay in your stomach for varying amounts of time: Carbs leave quickest, then protein, and lastly fat.

-Expert Advice: “Don’t have a lot of fat before you exercise,” says Lisa Ellis, a registered dietitian and nutrition therapist in White Plains and NYC.
+Expert Advice: “Don’t have a lot of fat before you exercise,” says Lisa Ellis, a registered dietitian and nutrition therapist in White Plains.
 “It can slow down the digestive process.
 The blood flow to the stomach will compete with the blood flow needed by the working muscles, resulting in a slower digestive process.
 Food may sit in the stomach longer, and this can cause nausea,” she says.

 What to Eat: A piece of sprouted grain bread with almond butter before exercise is a good option.